Disruption of RNA and protein trafficking in neurodegeneration

 To that end, we utilize immortalized cell lines and primary neurons to monitor nucleocytoplasmic transport using automated high-content imaging and confocal microscopy.
 In addition, we apply biochemical, biophysical, and imaging methods, including RNAseq, proteomics, FRAP, and FRET, to analyze protein-protein and protein-RNA interactions.

-In parallel, we are working to identify and test novel therapeutic strategies for promoting TDP-43 nuclear retention in patient-derived neurons, Drosophila, and mouse models.
+In parallel, we are working to identify and test novel therapeutic strategies for promoting TDP-43 nuclear retention.

 Team